 After I became a Christian, I was free to try and fail without fear, and that was manifest in new successes with my running, my work (I had previously been notorious for quitting jobs with no notice, not a popular practice among employers) and my relationships.

-I've been living for about ten years in a relationship with Jesus.
-What I mean is that I value Him, and strive to put Him first, and to bring Him into the day-to-day experiences I'm having by talking to Him about it.
-(Yes, I know He's invisible.)
-And I'm not very good at it.
-But it's so much better than what was going on in my life before.
-I have hope and I have a reason to live!
+I've been living for about twelve years in a relationship with Jesus.
+What I mean by that is that I cherish Him (usually), and strive to put Him first (sometimes), and try to bring Him into the day-to-day experiences I'm having by talking to Him about it (often quite clumsily).

-During this time (the past ten years) I've experienced greater joys in my earthly life than I ever imagined.
+During the same time period I've experienced greater joys in my earthly life than I ever imagined.
 I married Heather and got to become a part of her family's godly legacy.
 I have seen members of my immediate family become followers of Christ.
-I have been blessed with three healthy children: Benjamin, Grace and Emma (who all plan to run collegiately and/or professionally).
+I have been blessed with four healthy children: Benjamin, Grace, Emma and Rebekah (at least one of whom I hope will run collegiately and/or professionally).
 With God's help, I have achieved greater (but still modest by most standards) successes with my running than I ever imagined.

-Most recently (July 2012), I have been given the tremendous opportunity to coach year-round (cross-country, indoor and outdoor track) at Gordon College, a Christian liberal arts college in Wenham, MA.
-I truly cherish this opportunity to encourage student-athletes in their faith, their studies and their pursuit of athletic excellence.
+In July 2012, I was given a tremendous opportunity to coach year-round (cross-country, indoor and outdoor track) at Gordon College, a Christian liberal arts college in Wenham, MA.
+I truly cherished having the chance to encourage student-athletes in their faith, their studies and their pursuit of athletic excellence.
+In August 2015, I left what I had once considered my "dream job" and returned to construction.